James9360/Chapter8Lab/readme.md

 		1. Open the unit test class named Question1Test in the src/test/java folder.
 		2. Press the Play button.
 		3. The failed tests will show up as red on the left.
 Passed tests will show up as green.
-		4. Repeat the process with Question2Test
+		4. Repeat the process with other Questions
 6. Submit your work
 	1. Right click the project
 	2. Choose Team->Commit...